swyxio/egghead-cli-workshop/README.md

   - 1A: Create a Hello World Single-Command CLI with Oclif
   - 1B: Parse Arguments and Flags in an Oclif Command
   - 1C: Understand when to use Multi-Command vs Single-Command in Oclif
-  - 1D: Set up Testing for Oclif CLI's
+  - 1D: Set up Debugging and Testing for CLI's
 - 2 - Heavy Lifting
   - 2A: Beautiful Prompts for User Input with Enquirer
   - 2B: Read User Config with Cosmiconfig